ab28dev/WABS_WhatsAppBulkSender-WPF/README.md

 # WhatsAppBulkSender-WPF

+**An app to send whatsapp messages in bulk.

-WPF application for the python project - https://github.com/ab28dev/WhatsAppBulkSender-Python
+**WPF application for the python project - https://github.com/ab28dev/WhatsAppBulkSender_Script-PYTHON

-Disclaimer:
+**About -
+This project sends a mesasge to a list of contacts i.e. in Bulk.

+**Features
+* Send one message to many people on whatsapp by importing the contact numbers(text-file)
+* Uses WhatsApp Web
+* Can only send Text Message for now

+**Requirements to run
+* .net installed on PC.
+* Windows OS

+**Disclaimer:

-THIS PROJECT IS ONLY MEANT FOR EDUCATIONAL PURPOSE.
+THIS PROJECT IS ONLY MEANT FOR EDUCATIONAL & LEARNING PURPOSE.
 ANYONE USING THIS PROJECT FOR ANY OTHER USE WILL SOLELY BE RESPONISIBLE FOR ITS CONSEQUENSES.

+I AM NOT RESPONSIBLE FOR ANYTHING YOU DO WITH IT.